jchook/stega/packages/core/README.md

 StegaV0
 -------

-Version 1 embraces the <abbr title="Keep it simple stupid">KISS</abbr> approach.
+Version 0 embraces the <abbr title="Keep it simple stupid">KISS</abbr> approach.
 The byte-length of the supplied data is encoded into the first 4 bytes, followed by the data itself.

 | Segment         | Length  | Description                                |
 |-----------------|---------|--------------------------------------------|
 | Data Length (L) | 4 bytes | Max 4GB, further limited by the image size |
 | Data            | L bytes | Arbitrary user-supplied data               |

+The RGBA colorspace index selection is done via a LCG with parameters derived from the RGBA colorspace array itself.